andersmurphy/andersmurphy-blog/resources/posts/2024-04-06-clojure-ci-with-github-actions-and-postgres.md

    ...}
 ```

-We need to create a `.github/workflows/ci.yml` file (the file itself doesn't have to be called `ci.yml` it can be anything you want e.g: `foo.yml`).
+We need to create a `.github/workflows/ci.yml` file (the file itself doesn't have to be called `ci.yml` it can be called anything you want e.g: `foo.yml`).
 With the following contents:

 ```yaml
 name: CI